PX4/PX4-user_guide/en/peripherals/parachute.md

 If a MAVLink parachute is connected and healthy, a command will be sent to activate it.

 Parachute setup therefore involves:

 - Configuring [flight termination](../advanced_config/flight_termination.md) as the appropriate action for those safety and failure cases where the parachute should be deployed.
+- Configure PX4 to deploy the parachute during flight termination (set PWM output levels appropriately or send the MAVLink parachute deploy command).
 - Configure PX4 output levels to disable motors on failsafe.
-- Configure PX4 to deploy the parachute (set PWM output levels or send MAVLink parachute deploy command).
+  This is the default so usually nothing is required (for servos it's the center value).

 ### Enable Flight Termination

 To enable flight termination: